Vaccine storage issues could leave 3B people without access | Health

 The medical clinic outside Burkina Faso's capital, a dirt-streaked building that serves a population of 11,000, is a microcosm of the obstacles.
 After its refrigerator broke last fall, the clinic could no longer keep vaccines against tetanus, yellow fever, tuberculosis and other common diseases on site, nurse Julienne Zoungrana said.
 Staff instead used motorbikes to fetch vials in insulated carriers from a hospital in Ouagadougou, making a 40-minute round-trip drive on a narrow road that varies between dirt, gravel and pavement.

-A mother of two who visits the Gampela clinic says she thinks a coronavirus inoculation programme will be challenging in her part of the world.
+A mother of two who visits the Gampela clinic says she thinks a coronavirus inoculation program will be challenging in her part of the world.
 Adama Tapsoba, 24, walks four hours under scorching sun to get her baby his routine immunizations and often waits hours more to see a doctor.
 A week earlier, her 5-month-old son had missed a scheduled shot because Tapsoba's daughter was sick and she could only bring one child on foot.
 "It will be hard to get a (COIVD-19) vaccine," Tapsoba said, bouncing her 5-month-old son on her lap outside the clinic.
-"People will have to wait at the hospital, and they might leave without getting it."
-To uphold the cold chain in developing nations, international organisations have overseen the installation of tens of thousands of solar-powered vaccine refrigerators.

-Keeping vaccines at stable temperatures from the time they are made until they are given to patients also requires mobile refrigeration, reliable electricity, sound roads and, above all, advance planning.
-For poor countries like Burkina Faso, the best chance of receiving a coronavirus vaccine is through the Covax initiative, led by the World Health Organization and the Gavi vaccine alliance.
-The goal of Covax is to place orders for multiple promising vaccine candidates and to allocate the successful ones equitably.

-The United Nations' children's agency, UNICEF, began laying the global distribution groundwork months ago, in Copenhagen.
-At the world's largest humanitarian aid warehouse, logistics staff are trying to foresee shortages by learning from the past, especially the spring chaos surrounding global shortages of masks and other protective gear that were commandeered off airport tarmacs or stolen and traded on the black market.
-Currently, 42 coronavirus vaccine candidates are in clinical trials and another 151 are in pre-clinical evaluation, according to WHO.
-The ones most likely to end up in the Covax mix must be stored at 2 to 8 degrees Celsius (25-46 F).

 - READ MORE ON: